johno/gulp-throttle/README.md

 ## Acknowledgements

-Adapted for the gulp build ecosystem from [grunt-throttle](https://github.com/tjgq/grunt-throttle) by Tiago Quelhas.
+Adapted for the gulp ecosystem from [grunt-throttle](https://github.com/tjgq/grunt-throttle) by Tiago Quelhas.

 ## License